 Tuberculosis encompasses an enormously wide disease spectrum affecting multiple organs and body systems predominantly caused by the organism Mycobacterium tuberculosis.
 A small proportion can also be caused Mycobacterium bovis.

-Although tubeculsosis continues to be very common in developing nations, in western industrialised populations it has become uncommon but is increasing in prevalence among immunocompromised patients, particularly those with AIDS.
+Although tuberculosis continues to be very common in developing nations, in Western industrialised populations it has become uncommon but is increasing in prevalence among immunocompromised patients, particularly those with HIV/AIDS.
 An estimated 5% HIV patients have Mycobacterium tuberculosis infections, which become clinically apparent when CD4+ counts drop to below 350 cells/mm3, typically with findings of post-primary pulmonary tuberculosis 2.

 History and etymology